fishcus/KAP-manual/en/security/user.en.md

 This section provides an overview of what a user is and how a user can be managed.

-###About User
+### About User

 To use KAP, a user must log in to the system using a login ID and password.
 Users are defined in the KAP metadata and exist across projects.
 You do not have to define users for every project you create in a single metadata.

-User **ADMIN** is a built in default user with system admin access permission created with a new KAP metadata. **System admin** user has all access permission for all projects.
+User **ADMIN** is a built-in default user with system admin access permission created with a new KAP metadata. **System admin** user has all access permission for all projects.

-###Access Control List
+### Access Control List

 The **Access Control List (ACL)** is a list of user and access permission that user has in a project.
 Except for system admin, ACL needs to be granted on a project basis.

 There are fours types of access permission on a project in KAP.
-They are PROJECT ADMIN, MANAGEMENT, OPERATION, and QUERY.
+They are PROJECT Admin, Management, Operation, and Query.
 Each access permission defines a list of functionality user may perform in KAP system.

-For details on project-level access control and how to grant access on project, please refer to [Manage Access Permission](acl.en.md)
+For details on project-level access control and how to grant access on projects, please refer to [Manage Access Permission](acl.en.md)

-###Manage User
+### Manage User

-Login to KAP and click `system ` button on the navigation bar.
+Login to KAP and click `System` button on the navigation bar.
 The system management page will then show.
 Next, click `User` bar on the left side to enter user management page.
 Only system admin could get access to the user management page.

 There are three default users in KAP: ADMIN (system admin), MODELER and ANALYST.